 We’re not asking you to start from scratch — we know how hard it is to get all those little adhesive foam bits off a classroom cabinet! — but this is a good time to put a critical eye on your current decor.

 Take a look around your room.
 Are there any vestiges of the old-fashioned ‘blue for boys’ and ‘pink for girls’ colour scheme?
-Give yourself some grace if there are — often we do things unconsciously.
+Give yourself some grace if there are — often, we do things unconsciously.
 But International Women’s Day is a good time to substitute purple, green, and white in places where gender stereotypes have slipped into the classroom colours.
-These are the three official colors of International Women’s Day, inspired by the colours used by the Women’s Social and Political Union (WSPU) in the UK in 1908.
+These are the three official colours of International Women’s Day, inspired by the colours used by the Women’s Social and Political Union (WSPU) in the UK in 1908.

 The reason isn’t simply that the three shades are different from blue and pink either.
 Each symbolises something specific: